Global

 gender of character (male or female)

-traveling boolean <optional>
+traveling Boolean <optional>

 should this bag include extended equipment for exploring, and not just walk-abouts?